7-Day Psoriasis Diet Plan: Nourish Your Skin from Within

 • Breakfast: Indulge in a wholesome and refreshing breakfast of overnight oats with chia seeds and fruit.
 Overnight oats provide sustained energy from complex carbohydrates, while chia seeds add protein, fiber, and omega-3 fatty acids.
 Fruits offer natural sweetness, vitamins, and antioxidants.

-• Lunch: Tuna salad sandwich on whole-wheat bread with avocado, lettuce, tomato, and a side of carrot sticks.
+• Lunch: Tuna salad sandwich on whole-grain bread with avocado, lettuce, tomato, and a side of carrot sticks.
 Tuna is a good source of protein and vitamin D, both of which are important for skin health.
 Avocado is a good source of monounsaturated fats, which can help reduce inflammation.
 Lettuce and tomato are both good sources of vitamins and minerals.
 Carrot sticks are a good source of beta-carotene, which can help boost your immune system.

 • Dinner: Grilled shrimp skewers with roasted sweet potatoes and Brussels sprouts.
 Shrimp is a good source of protein and zinc, both of which are important for skin health.
 Sweet potatoes are a good source of vitamin A, which can help protect your skin from damage.
 Brussels sprouts are a good source of fiber, which can help promote gut health.